faizpuad/DataEngineeringProject-DocumentStreamingWithData/README.md

 ![Doc Stream Project - Document Stream Architecture](./images/Document_Stream_Architecture.jpg)

 ### Connect
 Python scripts are used to extract data from CSV, convert each row into JSON format, and send it to an API endpoint for further processing.
+In here, data use from kaggle is the train data.

 ### Buffer
 Kafka is used to handle real-time streaming.
 A Kafka topic is set up, where the API acts as the producer, and Spark consumes the data for further processing.